gaphor/presentations/make-your-app-multiplatform/slides.md

 Notes:

 (Arjan)

+- macOS does not have a dynamic loader like Linux
-Env vars for shared files (Font config, GI, XDG, GDK-PixBuf) macOS releases often break packaging
+- Env vars for shared files (Font config, GI, XDG, GDK-PixBuf)
+- macOS releases often break packaging

 py2app is an alternative.

+---

 ## macOS Signing

 - Both app and dmg need signing
-- All performed from buid pipeline
+- All performed from build pipeline

 Notes: